roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "You will make sure, she not only reads and masturbates, but also orgasms!
 Understood?"

  Was he serious?
 Did he want me to take pictures of Becky masturbating to his letter?
 I thought to myself as I took his phone and whispered obediently:"Yes sir."
-Report_Story #2